top of page

 How to Define the Scope of Your ISMS Using My Template

-One of the first things you need to do when implementing an Information Security Management System (ISMS) in accordance with ISO 27001 (or any approach you choose), is to define its scope; what information systems, assets, people, business functions, etc you are going to cover with your security policies, procedures, etc - and, which ones you are not going to cover.
+One of the first things you need to do when implementing an Information Security Management System (ISMS) in accordance with ISO 27001 is to define its scope.
+This scope determines what information systems, assets, people, and business functions you will cover with your security policies and procedures.
+It also specifies what you will not cover.

-It is not as simple as just looking at a list of laptops and desktops in an online inventory system.
+Defining your ISMS scope is not just about checking a list of laptops and desktops in an inventory system.

 In this article, I'll cover: